openhab/openhab-addons/bundles/org.openhab.binding.haassohnpelletstove/README.md

 ## Tested Hardware

-The binding was succesfully tested with the following ovens:
+The binding was successfully tested with the following ovens:

 - HSP 7 DIANA
 - HSP6 434.08